 Using the INDEX and MATCH Functions

 The INDEX and MATCH functions are another powerful combination that can be used to assign values to words.
 INDEX returns a value from a range based on its position, while MATCH returns the position of a value in a range.
 You can use them together to create a more flexible lookup system.
-(See Also: How To Enlarge Rows In Google Sheets)
+(See Also: How To Extract Last Name In Google Sheets)

 Example